-The Indenture provides that an event of default ("Event of Default") in respect of the Debentures will occur if certain events described in the Indenture occur, including if any one or more of the following described events has occurred and is continuing: (i) failure for 15 days to pay interest on the Debentures when due; (ii) failure to pay principal or premium, if any (whether by payment in cash or delivery of Common Shares), on the Debentures when due, whether at maturity, upon redemption, on a Change of Control, by declaration or otherwise; (iii) default in the delivery, when due, of any Common Shares or other consideration payable upon conversion with respect to the Debentures, which default continues for 15 days; (iv) default in the observance or performance of any other covenant or condition of the Indenture and the failure to cure (or obtain a waiver for) such default for a period of 30 days after notice in writing has been given by the debenture trustee (i.e. Computershare Trust Company of Canada) or from holders of not less than 25% of the aggregate principal amount of the Debentures specifying such default and requiring Cervus to rectify or obtain a waiver for same; (v) certain events of bankruptcy, insolvency or reorganization of Cervus under bankruptcy or insolvency laws; and (vi) if an event of default occurs or exists under any agreement evidencing indebtedness for borrowed money thereunder in excess of \$10,000,000 has become due and payable before the date it would otherwise have been due and payable, and (b) the holders of such indebtedness (if any) or the exercise of any other creditors' remedies to collect such indebtedness.
+The Indenture provides that an event of default ("Event of Default") in respect of the Debentures will occur if certain events described in the Indenture occur, including if any one or more of the following described events has occurred and is continuing: (i) failure for 15 days to pay interest on the Debentures when due; (ii) failure to pay principal or premium, if any (whether by payment in cash or delivery of Common Shares), on the Debentures when due, whether at maturity, upon redemption, on a Change of Control, by declaration or otherwise; (iii) default in the delivery, when due, of any Common Shares or other consideration payable upon conversion with respect to the Debentures, which default continues for 15 days; (iv) default in the observance or performance of any other covenant or condition of the Indenture and the failure to cure (or obtain a waiver for) such default for a period of 30 days after notice in writing has been given by the debenture trustee (i.e. Computershare Trust Company of Canada) or from holders of not less than 25% of the aggregate principal amount of the Debentures specifying such default and requiring Cervus to rectify or obtain a waiver for same; (v) certain events of bankruptcy, insolvency or reorganization of Cervus under bankruptcy or insolvency laws; and (vi) if an event of default occurs or exists under any agreement evidencing indebtedness for borrowed money (other than nonrecourse debt) of Cervus and as a result of such event of default (a) indebtedness for borrowed money thereunder in excess of \$10,000,000 has become due and payable before the date it would otherwise have been due and payable, and (b) the holders of such indebtedness are entitled to commence, and have commenced, the enforcement of security they hold for such indebtedness (if any) or the exercise of any other creditors' remedies to collect such indebtedness.